-In our first post on why you should host a trade show, we reported that 95 percent of marketers think live events provide attendees with a valuable opportunity to form in-person connections in an increasingly digital world.
-In our follow up post, we discussed some simple things you can do to facilitate networking at your event — delivering even more value to attendees.
+We’ve covered trade shows and live events in the past, including an article about why you should host a trade show in which we reported that 95 percent of marketers think live events provide attendees are a valuable opportunity to form in-person connections in an increasingly digital world.

-But there is another critical element of hosting an event or trade show, affecting both to immediate revenue and long-term relationships: your event sponsors.
+But there is another critical element of hosting an event or trade show affecting both revenue and long-term relationships: event sponsors.

-How do you translate the results of the event into the ROI that sponsors will expect?
-Here are two tips to get you on the right track.
+Here are two tips to get you on the right track:

 Communicate About Expectations Throughout the Process

-Either way, communicating about your sponsors’ expectations ahead of the event will help you speak to how their involvement translated into ROI after the fact.
+Either way, communicating about your sponsors’ expectations ahead of the event will help you show how their involvement translated into ROI.

 Make Sponsorship Packages With ROI In Mind